Soares/simplifience.com/post/reality/proof.md

 <span class="info">*Everything* is uncertain</span>.
 Nothing can be proven.

 <aside class="info" markdown="block">
-Indeed, you should never treat anything that I say as true, but rather as TODO[evidence about the truth]intro/trust.
+Indeed, you should never treat anything that I say as true, but rather as TODO: [evidence about the truth](intro/trust).
 </aside>

 Even so, there are some things that are well established.
 I will discuss them as facts, because they are facts.
 Just keep in mind that all facts can be overturned in time.